cabforum/netsec/docs/NSR.md

 ##### 2.2.2

-The CA SHOULD ensure Workstations are configured in a manner that prevents continued access to the Workstation after a set period of inactivity, for example by automatically logging off active users.
+The CA MUST ensure Workstations are configured in a manner that prevents continued access to the Workstation after a set period of inactivity, for example by automatically logging off active users.
 The allowed and configured duration of inactivity MUST be selected based on the CA's assessment of associated risks.

-The CA MAY allow a Workstation to remain active and unattended if the Workstation is otherwise secured and running administrative tasks that would be interrupted by an inactivity time‐out or system lock.

-The CA MUST ensure personnel assigned to Trusted Roles log out of or lock their Workstation(s) when not in active use.

 ##### 2.2.3